GorkemSay/GorkemSay/README.md

 **Hi there 👋**

 Welcome to my GitHub profile.
-My name is Görkem Say, from Adana - Turkey.
+My name is Görkem Say, from Turkey.

-I am a computer science student at Çukurova University.
+I am a computer engineer student at Çukurova University.
 Currently, I am learning Swift  with UIKit and working on it.
 I am always trying to grow and learning new things.
 I love both software and hardware side of technology.
 I am interested in microprocessor architectures <a href="https://emoji.gg/emoji/CPU"><img src="https://emoji.gg/assets/emoji/CPU.png" width="20px" height="20px" alt="CPU"></a> as a hobby.

 **How to reach me?**